Seravo/docs/_posts/2015-10-15-data-locations.md

 ## Data locations

-All of your data is held under the path ```/data/```.
+All of your data is located under the path ```/data/```.
 During the updates of your site we will wipe away all unnecessary files and only preserve things in the ```/data/``` directory.
-No need to worry though, because we have moved your home folder into ```/data/home/$USER/```, for instance, and made correct symlinks so you won't even notice it's elsewhere.
+No need to worry though, because we have moved your home folder into ```/data/home/$USER/```, for instance, and made correct symlinks so you won't even notice it's located somewhere else.

 ### Web root (htdocs)
 Your content is served from:```/data/wordpress/htdocs/```